AdityaKshettri/Stock-Market-Charting-Application/README.md

 # Stock-Market-Charting-Application
 In this project, I have worked on Spring Boot microservices along with MongoDB Atlas as backend and Angular.js as frontend to design a Stock Market Charting Application.

-# Microservices AWS Deployement (can be verified using swagger):
+# Microservices AWS Deployment (can be verified using swagger):

 1- Company Service :